-Telematic systems are the future of fleet management and delivery optimization.
+Telematic systems are the future of fleet management and delivery optimisation.
 This system involves wireless communication and information processing to track and monitor delivery vehicles.

-This model comprises GPS tracking, onboard diagnostics (OBD), and wireless communication to optimize deliveries.
-This results in a reduction in route cost as well as an increase in efficiency.
-Due to these perks, the market size of telematic systems stands at $25.72 billion in 2025 and is expected to grow in the future.
+This model comprises GPS tracking, onboard diagnostics (OBD), and wireless communication to optimise deliveries.
+This results in a reduction in route cost and an increase in efficiency.
+Due to these benefits, the market size of telematic systems is projected to reach $25.72 billion by 2025 and is expected to continue growing in the future.
 Let’s dive deep into the details of the topic.

 Increase in Fleet Efficiency

-One of the best ways you can take benefit of telematics is by increasing the fleet efficiency.
+One of the best ways you can take advantage of telematics is by increasing fleet efficiency.
 This model helps businesses track their vehicles, and the resulting data can be used to train artificial intelligence (AI) or machine learning (ML).
 The system can suggest routes and monitor the schedules to rule out delays.
-This leads to improved service quality as well as better performance.
+This leads to improved service quality and better performance.

 Predict Vehicle Maintenance